lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    Open a new Jupyter notebook and
+    Open a new Jupyter Notebook and
     call it *measure_bond_evolution.ipynb*.
 First,
     let us import both *MDAnalysis*
     and *NumPy* by copying the following